Page title: FAQ

 Will I know when my order has shipped?

 Yes, we'll keep you updated with every step of your coop's journey.
-When your order is ready to ship, you'll receive an email with the tracking number to let you know it's on its way.
+When your order is ready to ship, you'll receive an email to let you know it's on its way.

 Can I track my delivery?

-You certainly can!
-You'll receive up-to-date tracking information in an email the moment it's passed to our courier.
+Yes, you'll receive up-to-date tracking information in an email the moment it's passed to our courier for delivery.
 You can also log into your Nestera account at any time to check your order and/or delivery status.

 Can I change or cancel my order?